fluttercommunity/flutter_workmanager/README.md

 }
 ```

+Android tasks are identified using their `taskName`.
-Most of tasks are identified using their `taskName` on both Android and iOS.
-However, there is an exception for iOS background fetch: `Workmanager.iOSBackgroundTask`, a constant for iOS background fetch task
+iOS tasks are identitied using their `taskIdentifier`.

+However, there is an exception for iOS background fetch: `Workmanager.iOSBackgroundTask`, a constant for iOS background fetch task.

 ---